HMBond/mmc-client/README.md

 Use [LoopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) by Tobias Erichsen as a virtual MIDI bus.

 ## Ableton Live (or any other DAW)
-Use the build in midi mapping of your digital audio software.
+Use the build in MIDI mapping of your digital audio software.
 Note: The slider tracks are sending pitchbend MIDI messages when used.